AWhetter/pathseq/doc/source/user/format.rst

-Whereas the simple sequence string format maximises simplicity and compatibility across VFX software, the loose format prioritises compatibility in parsing more sequence strings.
+Whereas the simple sequence string format maximises simplicity and compatibility across VFX software, the loose format prioritises compatibility with more sequence strings.
-This compatibility comes at a cost of complexity and ambiguity.
+This compatibility comes at a cost of complexity and the potential for ambiguity.

 In `Path Sequences`_ we saw that in the simple format, a sequence's name has five components: